 As you will be a professional practitioner with significant prior learning, you will be taught via an adult learning approach.
 The modules use a variety of approaches that will encourage you to be responsible for your own learning and progress.
 It is recognised that individuals learn in different ways therefore a range of teaching and learning strategies are used.
 Scenario work, and pre and post sessional work are also important components of the modules that you will be required to engage in.

 Dr Brown is a registered nurse and Senior Fellow of the Higher Education Academy.
-Venetia is also the module lead for the Dissertation module and Associate Professor in charge of nursing continuous professional development provision.
-She has extensive experience with clinical partners and professional development opportunities.
+Venetia is also Co-Director of Teaching and Learning and Associate Professor in charge of nursing continuing professional development (CPD) provision.
+She has extensive experience working with clinical partners to identify workforce professional development opportunities.